JustDontFlagMe/lichess-gui-use-code-example/README.md

 **[How to install](https://lichess.org/forum/team-welcome-keyboard/how-to-install-keyboard-input)**

-# Move pieces faster using your keyboard on Lichess <br />
-# It is a legal way to become faster in ultrabullet

 **[A video example](https://youtu.be/UAExpNbLlIo)**

 Many thanks to [Vempele](https://github.com/Vempele), the author of the [original script](https://gist.github.com/Vempele/46333e85e33b6d488c3ffb131942272d), from which I took ideas and parts of the code